In a future in which technology activates the built environment, electrical engineers are the key to connection.

 As buildings and technology become ever more integrated and the Internet of Things expands into workplaces, manufacturing plants, and the hospitality industry, the demand for engineers who can design the infrastructure to support this integration is soaring.

-Your Path to Low-Voltage Success
+Your Path to Technology Engineering Success

-Low-voltage engineering is a natural career alternative for electrical engineers.
+Technology engineering is a natural career alternative for electrical engineers.
 Firms such as TEECOM offer on-the-job training for those looking to make the switch.
 From day one, newly hired engineers are enrolled in a series of professional development courses called TEECOMuniversity, which guide them from the basics to senior level technical expertise.

 The firm also helps employees obtain and maintain licensure or certification as a professional engineer (PE), registered communication distribution designer (RCDD), or certified technology specialist (CTS), among many others, by covering all exam expenses.
 Successful certification leads to substantial cash bonuses to acknowledge your dedication to bettering yourself and the industry.